 Our Unique Halloween Costumes for Families

 We stuck our oldest in a chili pepper costume for our church Halloween party.
-Cute and snuggly for our baby who was just over 10 days old.
+Cute and snuggly for our baby who was just over 10 days old and a perfect family of 3 Halloween costume idea.

-2012: Family of 4 Halloween Costume Ideas with a Baby: The Cat in the Hat
+2012: The Cat in the Hat Family Halloween Costume

-We had a little space lover this year!
+We had a little space lover this year so we wanted to find some great space-themed family of 4 Halloween costumes with toddlers!
 Our 3 year old went as an astronaut, and I made his costume out of some thrifted white clothing, a white plastic utensil holder, and an upside down white bucket.
 Our little 1 year old was the moon, Dan was mission control, and I was a black hole.
 (This ended up being perfect, since I was playing in a concert where I had to wear all black and had to go there straight from our church Halloween party.)

 I was very pregnant with our 3rd baby this year and was due less than a month after Halloween.
+I wanted to find some great Halloween costumes for families of 4!
 So I went as a very pregnant flight attendant, Dan was air traffic control, and we had two little aviators.
 This was probably the most involved year in terms of crafting a costume.
 Those airplanes were so fun but took forever, and were tough to walk around in!
 I used a lot of dowels and felt and hot glue.

-2016: More Family of 5 Halloween Costumes: Miss Nelson is Missing: Children’s Book Halloween Costume
+2016: Miss Nelson is Missing Children’s Book Halloween Costumes

-2017: Family of 6 Halloween Costume: Charlie and the Chocolate Factory
+2017: Charlie and the Chocolate Factory Halloween Costumes

 For this costume, I bought the kids Willy Wonka costume and hat as well as the Oompa Loompa hair.
 I used kid suspenders and baseball pants we had for the rest of the Oompa Loompa costume.
 I sewed the chocolate bar and golden ticket, and we either owned or thrifted the rest.